-Laila Salome Fischer received her first vocal coaching at the age of eight years and gained her first stage experiences at Berlin’s Komische Oper Children’s Chorus, where she was a soloist in performances conducted by Yakov Kreizberg and Vladimir Jurowski.
+Laila Salome Fischer had her first voice lessons at the age of eight and acquired her first experience on stage at the children’s studio at the Komische Oper Berlin, where she performed as a soloist under Yakov Kreizberg and Vladimir Jurowski.

 Laila Salome Fischer studied as a junior student at the Julius Stern Institute of University for Arts in Berlin where she studied in the class of Jutta Schlegel and continued directly into degree level of singing studies in the University of Arts Berlin, where she studied with Julie kaufmann and her graduation performance was of the title role in Cavalli’s “La Calisto”.

 Already during her studies, she earned the first prize of the Young Musician national prize and the first prize of the “Deutschen Bahn” Competition.
 She received the „Yamaha Music Foundation of Europe“ (YMFE) stipend as well as the Bischöflichen Cusanus-Werk study stipend.